-- Higher production in the first, second, and third quarters of 2023 and in the first quarter of 2024; and - Lower realized pricing in the third and fourth quarters of 2023 and the first quarter of 2024 compared to the same periods in the prior years, due to lower volumes of power imported from adjacent markets and higher power prices during periods of overlapping outages and lower renewable operations.
+- Higher production in the first, second, and third quarters of 2023 and in the first and second quarters of 2024; and - Lower realized pricing in the third and fourth quarters of 2023 and the first and second quarters of 2024 compared to the same periods in the prior years, due to lower volumes of power imported from adjacent markets and higher power prices during periods of overlapping outages and lower renewable operations.
+Pricing was also impacted by additions of new natural gas, wind and solar supply in the market.